 - Complete the Employer Reflection as the student’s placement contract nears completion.

 Youth participating in the program will follow this process:

 NRCan’s Clean Energy for Rural and Remote Communities (CERRC) definitions are:

 - “Rural” is defined as a community with a population of fewer than 5,000 people and a population density of fewer than 400 people per square kilometre and not connected to the North American piped natural gas network.

-- “Remote community” refers to a community not currently connected to the North American electrical grid nor to the piped natural gas network, and which is a permanent or long-term (5 years or more) settlement with at least 10 dwellings.
+- “Remote community” refers to a community not currently connected to the North American electrical grid nor to the piped natural gas network, or, a fly-in community or community without year-round road access and which is a permanent or long-term (5 years or more) settlement with at least 10 dwellings.